manojmukkamala/Coursera/DeepLearning/NeuralNetworksAndDeepLearning/Derivatives/Readme.md

-A brief notes on derivatives.
+A quick intro notes on derivatives.